Gillian Lundgren of Black Jet Bakery Talks Cortland Merchant Life

 What do you do when you’re not baking?

-I like to take my pup, Gus, to Ocean Beach for walks.
+I enjoy taking my pup, Gus, to Ocean Beach for walks.
 In addition, I enjoy traveling with my husband to visit friends and family.

 What are your hopes and aspirations for the future of Bernal Heights, and how do you see Black Jet Baking contributing to its growth and development?